In this week’s nudge, I am referencing my book Opening Up, chapter 17, page 76 and teaching you an easy way to build better boundaries.

 The importance of learning to say “no” cannot be understated.

 Are you new here?
 If so, let me quickly introduce myself!
-My name is Lisa Driver and I am a spiritual healer, author, and mindset coach who helps spiritually-seeking, self-critical moms become more connected and confident, living a Soul-FULL life.
+My name is Lisa Driver and I am a spiritual healer, author, and coach who helps female leaders and achievers deepen their intuition and boost their spiritual health.

 Saying “no” and having discernment about what lights you up and what doesn’t gives you the time to focus on growing, evolving, and becoming a more radiant version of yourself.

 Think about it – when you do not have the time to take care of yourself, how magical do you feel?

 As I write in Opening Up, “No one makes good decisions when they are exhausted and I don’t know about you, but I am an extremely grumpy person when I am tired and feeling overwhelmed … I consider it ‘doing the world a favour’ when I take care of myself.”